The Cost of Building a Restaurant in Metro Cities in India

 Considering the broader concepts - QSRs (quick-service restaurants, casual dining and fine-dining restaurants), here are the details of the cost of building the business in Indian metro cities, especially.

 The capital expenditure of a QSR starts from Rs.
-15,00,000-30,00,000 for an area of 100-500 sq ft.
-This doesn't include franchise fees, kitchen, royalty or real estate.
+15,00,000–30,00,000 for an area of 100–500 sq ft.
+This doesn't include franchise fees, kitchen, royalty, or real estate.

-While the restaurant building cost for a casual dining outlet of 1000-2000 sq ft area lies between Rs 45,00,000 to 1 crore.
-On the other hand, a unit of fine-dining restaurant costs Rs 1-2.5 crore for an area of 2500-4500 sq ft.
+While the restaurant opening cost for a casual dining outlet of 1000–2000 sq ft lies between Rs 45,00,000 to 1 crore.
+On the other hand, a unit of fine-dining restaurant costs Rs 1–2.5 crore for an area of 2500–4500 sq ft.
 However, some of the fine-dining restaurants in metro cities run in 1500 sq. ft space; the cost of such restaurants is Rs 1 crore ++.
-It is important to note that, mostly, the restaurant consultants charge one-time fee and architects charge a total 10% of the project.
+It is important to note that, mostly, the restaurant consultants charge a one-time fee and architects charge a total of 10% of the project.

 The Cost of Building a Restaurant in Metro cities in India